MohamedKVIP/MK-PUBG-Mobile-Tool/README.md

 This option allows you to create a desktop shortcut for PUBG Mobile, making it easier for you to access the game.

+### DNS Changer

+Change your DNS settings effortlessly with the DNS Changer feature.
+Enjoy a better internet experience with just a few clicks.

 Usage
 -----